yqw7/dominators/CONTRIBUTING.md

 ## Pull Requests
 When you want other group members to pull your code, create a pull request and add a note on what changes you made

+## Merging
+Merge at the beginning of class every day

+## Pushing
+Push work completed each day at the end of class